 Many expats, from retirees to digital nomads, enjoy that English is spoken much more widely in Lisbon than in other Portuguese locations.

-However, getting busy with learning some of the lingo is a great way to integrate into your new neighbourhood and get a little more immersed in the relaxed Portuguese pace of life!
+However, getting busy with learning some of the lingo is a great way to integrate into your new neighborhood and get a little more immersed in the relaxed Portuguese pace of life!

 9. What are the pros and cons of living in Lisbon?